 MCLEAN COMMUNITY FOUNDATION GRANTS POLICY

 To operate exclusively for charitable and educational purposes for the benefit of the residents of the McLean Planning District of Fairfax County in the Commonwealth of Virginia (hereinafter referred to as McLean).
+Boundaries for the McLean Planning District are as follows: the Potomac River, the Arlington County line, Falls Church City line, Route 7, the Dulles Access Road to Difficult Run and along Difficult Run to the Potomac.

 Projects funded by the Foundation must provide a benefit to residents of McLean.
 Applicants must furnish evidence of that benefit and, where appropriate, evidence of community support for the proposed project.
 Applicants must also provide evidence of their not-for-profit status.